fenago/nlp-pytorch/lab_guides/Lab_2.md

 ![](./images/28.PNG)

-Figure 2.7 -- One pass in a neural network

 However, on a GPU, we can perform all these steps simultaneously, meaning there is no requirement for batch 1 to